 **Keep in mind that false labor often isn’t getting you any closer to having a baby.
 I have had patients who want to have their baby, so they stop drinking.
 It doesn’t work that way.
 You’re in pain with no reason.
 Drink up!

-Often occur only in one area.
+False labor contractions often occur only in one area.

 You’ll feel them just in your back or just in your belly, but they won’t really radiate through your whole torso.
 As labor progresses those pains tend to start at one spot, but then radiate through your whole belly/back area.
 Fun. 🙂

-Isn’t accompanied by any of the other signs of labor.
+False labor isn’t accompanied by any of the other signs of labor.

 If you’re ONLY having contractions, but no stomach involvement, no change in discharge — that could be false labor too.

-Is often early labor
+False labor is often early labor

 It might well progress into real labor.
 Those contractions could get more intense and frequent, include your whole torso.
 It could certainly be the early stages of the real thing.